 If you have any friends who are fans of the show, you’ve no doubt heard them speak of the infamous “Fry’s Dog” episode in an endearing, but cautious manner.
 It isn’t the funniest episode of Futurama, relying heavily on flashbacks of Fry before he fell into the cryogenic freezing chamber, but what it lacks in laughs it makes up for in heart.
 No matter how resilient you think you are to sadness, you better buckle in and get some tissues for this one.

-In this not-so-subtle spinoff of Gene Wilder’s Charlie and Chocolate Factory, Fry and Bender set out to find the golden ticket packaged in a can of their favorite soda, Slurm.
+In this not-so-subtle spinoff of the 1971 film Willy Wonka & Chocolate Factory, starring Gene Wilder, Fry and Bender set out to find the golden ticket packaged in a can of their favorite soda, Slurm.
 They later join the company’s mascot, Slurms MacKenzie, on a tour through the factory, where they party and learn a terrible truth regarding the popular brand of pop.
 The episode is loaded with fantastic jokes — along with some disgusting humor for good measure — but the episode’s real joy lies in how well it parodies the classic story with which we’re all acquainted.

 Notable quote: “This is nothing.
 Back in high school, I used to drink 100 cans of cola a week, right up until my third heart attack.” — Philip J. Fry

-Notable quotes: “Fry, it’s been years since medical school, so remind me.
+Notable quote: “Fry, it’s been years since medical school, so remind me.
 Disemboweling in your species, fatal or non-fatal?” — Dr. John A. Zoidberg

 Notable quote: “This time machine only goes forward in time.
 That way you can’t accidentally change history, or do something disgusting like sleep with your own grandmother.” — Professor Hubert J. Farnsworth